The National Security Strategy and America’s Evolving Global Role

 Sebahate J. Shala

 Reflecting this strategic reconfiguration, the doctrine emphasizes domestic resilience, economic strength, and the protection of the homeland as the core pillars of national power.
-It reorders global priorities and threats, shifting attention and resources from the Middle East and Europe toward Indo-Pacific and the Western Hemisphere framed as key geopolitical battlegrounds.
+It reorders global priorities and threats, shifting attention and resources from the Middle East and Europe to Indo-Pacific and the Western Hemisphere regions—framed as key geopolitical theaters.
 Correspondingly, the document reshapes the discourse on allies and adversaries, adopting a more assertive tone toward Europe while avoiding explicit classification of Russia and China as direct threats to either the international system or U.S. national security.
 North Korea is notably absent from the text and Iran’s destabilizing force is comparatively downplayed in this iteration.

-Mayor Power Relations: Moving Beyond Great-Power Competition and Managing Security in Europe
+Major Power Relations: Moving Beyond Great-Power Competition and Managing Security in Europe

 Indo-Pacific: Sustaining Regional Balance and Strategic Partnerships While Countering China’s Growing Influence